 The Code of Practice advocates a graduated response to meeting pupils’ needs.

-•The class teacher will take steps to further differentiate the learning to better support the pupil and this may require an adjustment in the style of teaching adopted with that pupil.
+• The class teacher will take steps to further differentiate the learning to better support the pupil.
+This may require an adjustment in the style of teaching adopted with that pupil.

-•The SENCo should be informed and consulted to provide support and advice and may wish to observe the pupil.
+• The SENCo will be informed and consulted to provide support and advice.

 This is an ongoing cycle to enable the provision to be refined and revised as the understanding of the needs of the pupil grows.
 This cycle enables identification of those interventions which are most effective in supporting the pupil to achieve good levels of progress and outcomes.